Piers Gaveston, 1st Earl of Cornwall: Return and death

-It is not quite clear where Gaveston spent his time abroad; the conditions of his exile banned him from staying in any of the lands of the English king.
-This precluded both Aquitaine and Ireland, where he had spent his previous exiles.
+It is not known where Gaveston spent his time abroad; the conditions of his exile banned him from staying in any of the lands of the English king.
+This precluded both Aquitaine and Ireland, where he had spent previous exiles.

 There is some evidence that he might have gone to France initially, but considering the French king's hostile attitude towards him, he is not likely to have stayed there long.
 Flanders is a much more likely candidate for Gaveston's third and final exile.
 This time his absence was even shorter than the second time, lasting no more than two months.
 Returning around Christmas 1311, he was reunited with the King early in 1312, probably at Knaresborough on 13 January.
 The reason for his quick return might have been the birth of his child, a daughter named Joan, around this time.
 On 18 January, Edward declared the judgement against Gaveston unlawful, and restored all lands to him.

 The royal and baronial parties now both began preparations for war.
 In March, Gaveston settled at Scarborough, and began to fortify the castle.
 Around the same time, he was pronounced excommunicated by Archbishop Winchelsey at St Paul's.
 At the same meeting the barons – under the leadership of Lancaster – divided up the realm to oppose the King.
 Pembroke and Warenne were given the responsibility of capturing Gaveston.